-Post operates five reportable segments: Post Consumer Brands, Weetabix, Refrigerated Food, Active Nutrition, and Private Brands.
+Post operates five reportable segments: Post Consumer Brands, Foodservice, Refrigerated Retail, Active Nutrition and Weetabix.

-The Refrigerated Food segment makes egg products, sausage, side dishes, cheese and other refrigerated products.
+The Refrigerated Retail segment makes egg products, sausage, side dishes, cheese and other refrigerated products.
 Egg brands include Papetti's, Easy Eggs, and Table Ready; and refrigerated side dish brands include Bob Evans, Simply Potatoes, and Pineland Farms.
 Cheese and other dairy brands are marketed mainly under the Crystal Farms brand.
-The segment accounts for more than 35% of sales.
+The segment accounts for more than 15% of sales.

-Active Nutrition provides high-protein products, including drinks, bars, and snacks, for fitness enthusiasts.
+Active Nutrition, also known as BellRing Brands, provides high-protein products, including drinks, bars, and snacks, for fitness enthusiasts.
 Brands include Premier Protein, Dymatiza, Power Bar, Supreme Protein, and Joint Juice.
-It accounts for 15% of sales.
+It accounts for some15% of sales.

 The Weetabix segment is dedicated to sales of the Weetabix brand of wheat-based breakfast products as well as Alpen, Weetos, Ready Brek, and Weetabix on the Go.
-It generates 5% of total sales from a customer base mainly within the UK and Ireland.
+It generates more than5% of total sales from a customer base mainly within the UK and Ireland.

 Sales and Marketing

-Post Holding's sales have been growing strongly thanks to a robust acquisition program that has reshaped the company's brand portfolio.
+Revenue dipped in 2019, but Post's sales have been growing strongly since 2015 thanks to a robust acquisition program that has reshaped the company's brand portfolio.

-Post's cash on hand fell $536.2 million during 2018, ending the year at $1.5 billion.
-The company's operations generated $719.3 million and its financing yielded $423.4 million, offset by $1.7 billion used in its investing activities.
-Post's main cash uses in 2018 were acquisition, share repurchases, and debt payments.
+Post's cash on hand increased $60 million in 2019, ending the year at $1.1 billion.
+The company's operations generated $688 million and its investing activities yielded another $26.7 million, offset by $652.4 million used in its financing activities.
+Post's main cash uses in 2019 were for acquisition, share repurchases, and debt payments.